drriteshk/project/exampleSite/content/Privacy policy/index.md

 2\.
 Definitions

-SERVICE means the [https://doctorwriting.com/](https://doctorwriting.com/ "https://doctorwriting.com/") website operated by Doctorwriting.
+SERVICE means the [https://tutiontech.com/](https://tutiontech.com/ "https://tutiontech.com/") website operated by Tutiontech

 PERSONAL DATA means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).